For the next part of this series, please click here (Back to Red: Part One).

 Second attempt at sight and within seconds she was glaring at the pale lilac wall that stood between her and the toilet.
 Her vision drew back to the edge of the mattress nearest to her as she eyed it contemplating whether she had, in fact, waited too long.
 There was an art to this that she had all but mastered over the last twenty-three days.
 Tossing back the zebra striped bed linen, Sandra shimmied gingerly toward the side of the bed.
 This was the most difficult part.
 In one quick swooping motion, she dropped her legs off the side and swept up into a standing position with her legs together.
 The dam had not yet burst.

 After a moment of acclimatizing to the new position, walking across the dark purple carpeted floor dotted with piles of dirty clothing and empty shipping boxes was no big deal.
 Padding into the bathroom, fingers were already tugging at the bow of her drawstring pyjama pants.
 The second hurdle was how to lift the toilet lid to sit on the seat without incident.
-Her body was rather sensitive at the point to whatever position she might put it in and she compensated for this accordingly.
+Her body was rather sensitive at that point to whatever position she might put it in and she compensated for this accordingly.

 What was it about the human bladder that it could sense porcelain within a ten foot radius?
 Urgency was building as she walked tightly over to stand in front of the throne as it were.
 With a loud clatter of the toilet lid, which caused her to wince, Sandra quickly spun and dropped down for a safe landing.
 Mission successful.
 Another form of relief manifested.

 The truth of it was that at the time she had been happily living in a condo on Harbour Island, just a hop over a tiny bridge from downtown Tampa.
 Quick to get into the courthouse and quick to get out.
-Even quicker a stop was the law firm the occupied two floors near the top of the Suntrust building.
+Even quicker a stop was the law firm that occupied two floors near the top of the Suntrust building.
 For whatever reason, she decided to take a trip down Bayshore Boulevard on a sunny Sunday afternoon with the windows down in the Aston.
 It was round about this time of the year, early Fall, when the rain subsided a bit and a chill occasionally drifted southward through the Bay Area.
 Turning off onto Howard, the rather wide twin supercharged coupe sliced back and forth through the luxury cars parked curbside on the brick neighbourhood streets.

 It was at an intersection a few blocks south of swanky Swann Avenue that Cassandra spotted the house.
 The mossy trees, well-manicured lawns, and soft-yet-bright paint scheme just looked like home.
 It was the complete opposite of the dark and imposing house she grew up in overseas.
 And it certainly wasn’t anything like the modern and minimalist high-rise she was currently leasing.
 Looking back, Sandra might say now that it wasn’t that the house made her happy.
 Instead, it radiated the happiness the family then living within it enjoyed, a happiness she desperately wanted.
 All she wanted was some roots, some stability.
 Stillness even.
 No more moving.
 No more living in the aesthetic of another.
 No more temporary anything.